 Key Features of the Stripe Connect Integration:

-• Webhook Reliability: Stripe’s event-driven webhooks have a wide range of functionality, allowing the backend to react instantly to payment success, dispute creation, or vendor verification failures.
+- Webhook Reliability: Stripe’s event-driven webhooks have a wide range of functionality, allowing the backend to react instantly to payment success, dispute creation, or vendor verification failures.
+Its API is often described as “poetry” and remains the gold standard for developer experience, giving teams extensive customization and control.

-Paddle is an incredible tool for traditional B2B SaaS because it acts as a Merchant of Record (MoR).
-They handle all global sales tax calculation, collection, and remittance.
+Paddle is an incredible tool for traditional B2B SaaS companies running a subscription business because it acts as a Merchant of Record (MoR).
+It is the legal seller and handles global tax compliance by calculating, collecting, filing, and remitting sales tax and VAT on the seller’s behalf.

-• The MoR Advantage: With Paddle, there is no need to worry about registering for sales tax in 50 US states or VAT in Europe.
+- The MoR Advantage: With Paddle, there is no need to worry about registering for sales tax in 50 US states or VAT in Europe, which makes it more hands off for teams selling globally while staying aligned with local laws, including European Union VAT rules.
 Paddle integration takes responsibility for the legal liability of the transaction.

 PayPal for Marketplaces (Pros & Cons, and When It Works)